Revision: November 23, 2020

 Students request a personal leave of absence for many reasons: To take a break from the pace of college, explore a career pathway in an internship or job, spend time with family or attend to personal matters, experience personal enrichment opportunities outside of the academic environment, enlist in military service, and more.
 About 160-200 students take some form of a leave of absence from Brown each year.

 Ideally, students intending to file for a personal leave of absence request their intent to do so by May 1 for a leave during the following fall semester, or by December 1 for the following spring semester.
 However, you may request a personal leave of absence after these deadlines.
-Students requesting a “late personal leave” must speak with an advising dean about their proposed personal leave plan, which might include employment or internship options, volunteering, care of a family member or military deployment.
+Students requesting a personal leave after the deadline must speak with an advising dean about their proposed personal leave plan, which might include employment or internship options, volunteering, care of a family member or military deployment.
 If you remain active on the day classes begin, you are financially obligated for tuition for that semester.
 If you withdraw for personal leave after the start of classes, you are subject to the Bursar’s pro rata reimbursement rules for the first five weeks of the semester.
-We recommend, however, requesting a “late personal leave” no later than August 1 for the upcoming fall semester, and by January 15 for the upcoming spring semester.
-(Requesting a leave just before classes begin may mean it is more difficult to reach deans or administrative staff who are occupied with planning for the start of the semester.)
+Please note that requesting a leave just before classes begin may mean it is more difficult to reach deans or administrative staff who are occupied with planning for the start of the semester.

 To discuss your plans and request a personal leave, you should schedule a meeting with an academic advising dean.
 Once you are certain of your decision to request a leave, you or the academic advising dean will submit an electronic leave request form in ASK, which the Dean must approve.
 (See the “Student Petitions” tab.)
 If you are approved for a leave, the Registrar’s office will change your status from active to inactive in Banner for the upcoming semester.

-As long as the leave is approved and processed before the first day of classes, you can expect to receive a full-tuition reimbursement for any fees paid for the upcoming semester.
+As long as your leave is approved and processed before the first day of classes, you can expect to receive a full-tuition reimbursement for any fees paid for the upcoming semester.

 If you are attending Brown on an F-1 Visa, you should discuss possible implications for your visa status with a member of the Office of International Student-Scholar Services (OISSS).
 You should also note that, while on a personal leave, you cannot reside in the U.S. You should also consult with the Financial Aid office and with Residential Life about your leave plans.